 "Finding Abba" Tea & Coffee Meeting

 There have been numerous accounts of people seeing God in Heaven.
-Typically He takes two main forms:
+He takes two main forms:

 As a child, we are intimately aware of how big God is and how small we are.
 This is humbling.
 It also allows Abba to show the true heart of a father to us with intimate gestures that wouldn’t be appropriate for an older child.
 Here is my first experience with God as Abba:

 Jesus took me by the hand and led me to an open area.
-I saw a figure in the distance and took off running: I was small, my head was up to his waist.
+I saw a figure in the distance and took off running towards Him: I was a small child and my head came up to His waist.
 He scooped me up and hoisted me over His head.
-As He twirled me around and around as I extended my arms as if soaring through the air.
+As He twirled me around and around, I extended my arms as if soaring through the air.
 I shouted, “Higher, Daddy, higher.”

-After flying in His arms for some time, He swung me down and collected me into a big bear hug.
-As I nestled into His white hair.
-He whispered, “I love you my sweet precious child.”
+After flying in His arms for some time, He swung me down into a big bear hug.
+As I nestled into His white hair, He whispered, “I love you, my sweet precious child.”

-Tears welled in my eyes and cascaded gently down my cheeks.
+Tears built up in my eyes and cascaded gently down my cheeks.
 This is what my heart had longed for, all these years.
 This is the love I sought.

-“I love you, love you, love you,” I squeezed His neck, “Thank you, thank you, thank you…” thoughts conveyed my joy at being with Him.
+“I love you, love you, love you,” I said, as I squeezed His neck, “Thank you, thank you, thank you…” thoughts conveyed my joy at being here with Him.

-Continuing with this type of communication I asked, “Can I come more?”
+Continuing with this type of communication I asked, “Can I come more often?”
 I envisioned being more fully there than here; more connected.

 He stroked my hair and whispered, “Soon.”
 The word was a solemn promise.

 “I hope it is very soon!”
-He hugged me to Him, delighting in my enthusiasm.
-“Why didn't I get to come and visit from here like this?”
-I pictured me laying in my bed at home.
+He hugged me, pulling me closer to Him, delighting in my enthusiasm.
+I asked, “Why didn't I get to come and visit from here like this before?” as I pictured myself laying in my bed at home.